Featured Webinar: Simplify Compliance Workflows With New C/C++test 2024.2 & AI-Driven Automation Watch Now

 When it comes to designing and programming software for things like autonomous driving cars, you have to consider safety a top priority.
 This applies to much more than futurist ideas for transportation.
 In fact, it applies to many items millions of people use every single day.
 Airplanes and rail lines.
 An MRI machine.
 Your own car’s turn signal or windshield wiper.

-All of these complex systems (and many more) depend on safety-critical software developed with as many failure scenarios as possible in mind to mitigate the consequences.
 But what sets this kind of development apart from others?
 The challenges, best practices, and safety standards involved entail far bigger stakes and some friction with modern methodologies.
 So, what’s the deal with safety-critical software development?

 What Is Safety-Critical Software?

-Something considered safety-critical software is usually an embedded software application specifically designed for systems that, in the event of a failure, measures exist to prevent injury and the loss of life.
+Safety-critical software is usually an embedded software application specifically designed for systems that, in the event of a failure, measures exist to prevent injury and the loss of life.
 This means that any such software requires verification, validation, and reliability to be baked into every step of the development life cycle.

 What Are Examples of Safety-Critical Devices?